1stChaS/NextPage/README.md

   ### Create a virtual environment and install dependencies
 ---
-1. Change your directory to NextPage/code
+1. Change your directory to NextPage
 ```
 cd NextPage
 git checkout preview